Senior Systems Analyst - IT-Online

-To analyse, design and enhance systems, in order to obtain optimal results and agreed project delivery level.
+The purpose of this job is to analyse, design and enhance systems, in order to obtain optimal results and agreed project delivery level

-- Understand and familiarise with the project’s business requirements, organisation’s business processes and logical architecture of the blueprint design
+- Understand and familiarise yourself with the logical architecture of the blueprint design

 - Define the physical architecture for the proposed solutions